Brugmansia: Species

 These species are then divided into two natural, genetically isolated groups.
-Brugmansia section Brugmansia (the warm-growing group) includes the species aurea, insignis, sauveolens, and versicolor.
-Brugmansia section Sphaerocarpium (the cold group) includes the species arborea, sanguinea, and vulcanicola.
+The section Brugmansia sect.
+Brugmansia (the warm-growing group) includes the species B. aurea, B. insignis, B. sauveolens, and B. versicolor.
+The section Brugmansia sect.
+Sphaerocarpum (the cold group) includes the species B. arborea, B. sanguinea, and B. vulcanicola.

 Two of these species were challenged by Lockwood in his 1973 doctoral thesis.

 First, Brugmansia vulcanicola was said to be a subspecies of B. sanguinea, but this was refuted by Lockwood's former mentor, R. E. Schultes in 1977.

 Second, Lockwood proposed that the species B. insignis was instead a hybrid of the combination (B. suaveolens × B. versicolor) × B. suaveolens.
 This was later disproved by crossbreeding experiments done by the Preissels, published in 1997.

 Distribution and habitat

 Brugmansia are native to tropical regions of South America, along the Andes from Venezuela to northern Chile, and also in south-eastern Brazil.
-They are grown as ornamental container plants worldwide, and have become naturalized in isolated tropical areas around the globe, including within North America, Africa, Australia, and Asia.
+They are grown as ornamental container plants worldwide, and have become naturalized in isolated tropical areas around the globe, including within North America, Africa, Australia, Asia, and Europe.